ausmani23/miwhatswrong/README.md

     + thetradeoff_fairness_04output.R - Outputs figures based on the calculations above

     **MISCELLANEOUS**
-    + ajle_figs.R - Additional replication code for 'The Injustice of Under-Policing'.
-Note that Figure 6 and associated calculations are replicated by thetradeoff_fairness*.R.
+    + ajle_figs.R - Replication code for 'The Injustice of Under-Policing'.
+Note that Figure 6 and associated calculations are replicated by the 'thetradeoff_fairness' files.
+Because these files continue to be updated for the book, I've put archived versions of them in the repository.
+These have the suffix '_ajlecopy'.
+	+ ajle_alec.R - Replication code for our response to Alec Karakantsis.

 ## Notes